 - It relieves pressure inside the pipe, which can help prevent damage.

-- When the pipe thaws, the water can flow out of the pipe.
+- When the pipe thaws, the melted water has an outlet.

-When you see water dripping out of your faucet, you’ll know successfully thawed out your frozen pipe.
+Once you follow the steps below and see water dripping out of your faucet, you’ll know you successfully thawed out your frozen pipe.
 Give it time for all ice to loosen and melt.

-There a several ways to thaw a frozen pipe.
+There are several ways to thaw a frozen pipe.
 The important thing is to begin with the section closest to the faucet so that the melted water has an escape route.
-Melting water or steam that is trapped in the middle of a frozen pipe could cause it to burst.
-And never use an open flame on your home plumbing.
-Try one of these methods:
+Melting the water that is trapped in the middle of a frozen pipe could cause it to burst.
+Also, never use an open flame on your home plumbing.
+Try one of these methods to unfreeze your iced pipes:

 - Warm towels.
-Soak towels in hot water and warp them around pipes.
+Soak towels in hot water and wrap them around the affected pipes.
 With a bucket underneath, you can pour hot water over the wrapped towels to expedite the process.

 - Hair dryer.
-Aim your heat gun or hair dryer -on low heat- at the target area and keep the heat moving to avoid overheating one section or another.
+Aim your hair dryer – on low heat- at the target area and keep the heat moving to avoid overheating one section or another.
 Be careful to avoid shock by not getting your hair dryer wet.
+Similarly you can use a heat gun for frozen pipes.

 - Heat lamp.
 A heat lamp can direct steady, gentle heat to the frozen pipe.
 As with the hair dryer, be sure to avoid getting your lamp wet.

 - Heating tape.
-Your local hardware store should carry heating tape or electric wraps designed to warm cold or frozen pipes.
+Your local hardware store should carry heating tape or electric wraps designed to warm cold or frozen pipes (unless everyone else is buying them at the same time).
+Keep some stocked for emergencies.

-You’ll know you’re thawing the ice inside the pipe when water starts running of the faucets.
-If the pipe’s hidden inside your walls or out of reach, we recommend calling plumbing professionals.
+You’ll know you’re thawing the ice inside the pipe when water starts running out of their respective faucets.
+If the frozen pipe is hidden inside your walls, underground or out of reach, we recommend calling plumbing professionals.

 4. Prevent frozen pipes in the future.